byteark/video-upload-sdk-js/README.md

   - `videoMetadata`: An object containing any pair of string value, with no required fields.
 Example object fields are:
     - `title` A title of your video.
     - `tags` Tags of your video.
+  - `useOverlayPreset`: If you set `overlayPresetId`, you can send `useOverlayPreset: true` to mark that this video will use the overlay preset.

 ### setOptions(newOptions: UploadManagerOptions): `void`